pisanorg/Professor-Git-Docs/create-assignment.md

 GitHub Classroom does **not** validate the timestamps of commits.
 This potentially means that students could bypass assignment deadlines.

+In addition, students also have the ability to amend commits.

 #### Mitigating the Force-Pushing Issue